BYLAWS OF THE SAN FERNANDO VALLEY YOUNG DEMOCRATS

 Officers elected annually shall take office immediately following the adjournment of the general membership meeting at which they were elected.
 Every officer shall hold office until the installation of their successor or removal.

 Vacancy in any of the offices shall be temporarily filled by the President until the next regularly scheduled business meeting when a member in good standing can be elected to fill the remainder of the previous officer’s term.
-If there is a vacancy of the office of the President, then the Vice President shall temporarily fill that office until a general membership meeting is held to elect a member to complete the remainder of that term.
+If there is a vacancy of the office of the President, then the Vice President shall temporarily fill that office and other subsequent vacant positions until a general membership meeting is held to elect a member or members to complete the remainder of that term.
+All of these rules are subject to the public emergency exception stated in Article III Section 5.

 Section 6.
 Removal of Officers